jpmorganchase/anu/docs/guide/deeper_topics/mesh_clone_instance.md

 ## Clone
-If we are drawing many meshes with the same geometry, but we still need them to be fully independent, we can use [Clones](https://doc.babylonjs.com/features/featuresDeepDive/mesh/copies) to reuse geometry and save a little bit of performance.
-We can do this with [bindClone](/api/modules.html#bindclone).
+If we are drawing many Meshes with the same geometry but we still want them to be fully independent from each other, we can use Clones to reuse geometry and save a little bit of performance.
+We can do this with [bindClone()](/api/modules.html#bindclone), which accepts an existing Mesh whose geometry will be cloned.

 ```js
 anu.bindClone(mesh: Mesh, data: [], scene: Scene)